SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     :width: 500
     :align: center

     Transfer of 10 bits between master and slave.
-While data from the master D[9:0] is shifted intp the slave, the slave puts out data R[9:0] to the master.
+While data from the master D[9:0] is shifted into the slave, the slave puts out data R[9:0] to the master.

 .. figure:: images/SPI_slave.png
     :width: 500